uccser/uccser.github.io/docs/staff-documentation/student-projects.md

 Remember to ask the staff member to remove your website once your testing is completed.
 You can also then delete your `research-study-` branch.

+### After research

+Once your reseach is concluded and you no longer require the research website, please inform a staff member who has permissions to the development swarm to remove the website.

+#### Staff notes

+- Remove the Docker Stack using `docker stack rm {STACK_NAME}` on a manager node.
+- Remove the Docker Volumes of the stack on the database node (see [server-tools repository](https://github.com/uccser/server-tools) for details) as these will contain research participant's data and is not removed with the previous command.

 ## Group Logos